vppmatt/angular-fundamentals/lab-exercises/05-coding-components2.md

 </details>

-## 2. Structural directives - ngIf
+## 2. Conditions - @if

 1. In the song component's html, display the words "TOP SONG!" if this is a top song.
-Don't forget to import NgIf into the typescript file.

 <details>
 <summary>